 where someuser is the name of the user you wish to login as on the remote machine.

-Puppy doesn't come with an ssh server by default you can get one, for example OpenSSH.
+puppy doesn't come with an ssh server by default you can get one from here

 this will display the network interfaces configured on the puppy machine and show the ip address of each - if configured.
 If no interfaces configured go to Setup->network wizard and configure them.